/

 What is workload management?

-Workload management, also known as workload planning, is a multi-step process that involves planning, scheduling, balancing, prioritizing, and allocating resources to ensure they are used effectively and projects are completed on time.
+Workload management, also known as workload planning, is a multi-step process that involves planning, task scheduling, balancing, prioritizing, and allocating resources to ensure they are used effectively and projects are completed on time.

-The ultimate goal is to optimize workload distribution and productivity, to prevent overwork or underuse of resources—keeping teams happy and helping them meet their project milestones.
+The ultimate goal is to optimize workload distribution and productivity, to prevent overwork or underuse of resources—keeping teams happy and helping them meet their project milestones

 That all sounds great—so what’s the catch?